gmwyso19/DataVis_Final_Project/updates.md

 ## March 23 End of Class

 I foumd a data set!
 So now I have started creating an interactive map of the U.S. for the data that I found.

+## March 28 Begginging of Class

+In between class meetings, I worked on sorting through my rather large data set and starting to create a map of California.
+I realized while working that I want to use Leaflet .
+And I found some info about the my data set and topic.